evanch98/twitter_clone/README.md

 - Identifying and storing hashtags and links
 - Twitter Blue
 - Updating tweets in realtime
+- Updating likes, comments, views, and retweets in realtime
 - Model-View-Controller (MVC) pattern
 - Riverpod for state management